Bill Crisp Senior Center

 Maribel's Hem and Stitch

 Due to class size, available space, and different levels of sewing knowledge, it can be challenging to meet the needs of everyone effectively.
 To alleviate some of these issues, participants are required to pre-register for Maribel’s Hem & Stitch.
-You will be registering for the entire month.
+Participants must register for each Tuesday of the month, and may only sign up for the next calendar month.
 There will be a maximum of 12 participants only.
 No walk-ins will be accepted.

 Requirements for the class include: